 We have seen a lot of restaurants already switching from the traditional plastic straws which is great!
 However, we still have a long way to go.
 Plastic straws can easily be replaced by bamboo, stainless steel, glass straws or simply no straw at all.
 The best part is you can re-use them all... even the no straw option…;)

 8. Shampoo Bars

 Did you know shampoo bars could replace 552 million bottles a year?
 That is 552 plastic bottles that are thrown away ending up as waste.
 We think we can do better.
 There are a variety of shampoo bars that have recently hit the market which isn’t only easy to take on your travels (and much lighter!) they also don’t create waste.
 It’s a win, win situation.

 Plastic fruit and vegetable bags are only used for a short amount of time - often thrown out as soon as the groceries are brought home.
 Why not substitute for mesh or cotton string bags?
 Most eco-friendly produce bags are even machine washable.

 10. Reusable Water Bottles

-By now most of you probably already have reusable water bottle they take with them instead of purchasing single use plastic bottles.
+By now most of you probably already have reusable water bottles they take with them instead of purchasing single-use plastic bottles.
 Well done!
 For anyone who hasn’t made this change yet, please do.
 According to a recent Guardian article – 'a million plastic water bottles are bought around the world every minute and the number will jump another 20% by 2021.'